Osun at 30: Oyetola promises to sustain religious tolerance

 “We shall continue to create a peaceful atmosphere for people to live in, carry out their businesses and practise their religion without fear or hindrance,” he said.

-Earlier, in his sermon, the Diocesan Bishop of Osun Anglican Communion, Rev. Foluso Babatunji, applauded the state government to continue to prioritise the welfare and security of people.
+Earlier, the Diocesan Bishop of Osun Anglican Communion, Foluso Babatunji, applauded the state government to continue to prioritise the welfare and security of people.

-Babatunji lauded Gov. Oyetola efforts at sustaining the peace in the state since he assumed office, describing the efforts as unprecedented and worthwhile.
+Babatunji lauded Oyetola’s efforts at sustaining the peace in the state since he assumed office, describing the efforts as unprecedented and worthwhile.

 He urged Osun citizens and residents to continue to support the Oyetols’s administration in his avowed commitment to reposition the state.